 Consolidating your debts by taking out one large loan or a loan secured against an asset, such as a house to pay off a combination of smaller loans or accounts, is not advised.
 It uses one lump sum to cover the amount owed on multiple accounts.
 However, that new loan is now secured.
 You have just taken an unsecured debt and collateralized it against your home or other personal property.
 By taking out a new loan, you may qualify for a lower or fixed interest rate and will only be required to make a single monthly payment.Learn More

 A Debt Management Plan (DMP) is the preferred method of debt consolidation, which many people choose because they can substitute multiple monthly payments with just one monthly payment.
-A DMP is a type of payment consolidation with pre-negotiated lower interest rates to your creditors.
+A DMP is a type of payment consolidation that could result in lower interest rates to your creditors.
 This means that you can make one consolidated payment and have that payment split among all your debtors.
-Utilizing a debt management plan will not hurt your credit score.Learn More
+Utilizing a debt management plan may not hurt your credit score.Learn More

 For many people, debt consolidation equates to debt settlement, a process of negotiating your debts to ensure lower payments, although the two services are completely different.
 Debt settlement allows you to make one monthly payment, but that payment isn’t going to your creditors.
 Instead, an account is built up with enough money to pay off one debt at a time, at a negotiated lower amount.
 This is commonly considered consolidation because instead of making multiple payments to your creditors, you are now making one monthly payment to a debt settlement company with the intention of negotiating a lower debt payoff.Learn More About Debt Settlement